 On-site Sewage Systems and Property Sales

-Owners and purchasers should determine if there is a on-site sewage system on the property and satisfy themselves that it is working properly.
-If up to date on-site sewage system records are available to potential property buyers (either from the previous owner or on file with the Town), then purchasers should be able to investigate an on-site sewage system’s health further, based on such risk factors as age, previous orders, etc. Based on this investigation and availability of records, a professional inspection by a contractor retained by a person and at the person’s cost may be appropriate.
+Owners and purchasers should determine if there is an on-site sewage system on the property and satisfy themselves that it is working properly.
+If up-to-date on-site sewage system records are available to potential property buyers (either from the previous owner or on file with the Town), then purchasers should be able to investigate an on-site sewage system’s health further, based on such risk factors as age, previous orders, etc. Based on this investigation and the availability of records, a professional inspection by a contractor retained by a person and at the person’s cost may be appropriate.